 The overall crime rate in Taylor is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The percentage of people in Taylor with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.76% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Taylor is quite a bit lower than the national average among all cities of 21.84%: just 11.76% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Taylor in 2022 was $30,387, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,548 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.